rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 Here's how it looks:<br>
 ![Controls](concepts_img/grid-12.png)

-And here's how the grid system divides its content:<br>
+And here's how the grid system divides its content into 12 virtual columns:<br>
 ![Controls](concepts_img/grid-12-divisions.png)